A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • And then when you withdraw the money, it’s still tax-free – as long as you use it to pay for qualified medical expenses.

-Contributing to your HSA reduces your ACA-specific modified adjusted gross income, which is important to keep in mind if you’re buying your own coverage in the health insurance marketplace/exchange.
-The higher your ACA-specific MAGI, the smaller your premium subsidy will be (normally, there’s an income cap for subsidy eligibility, equal to 400% of the poverty level; that’s been eliminated through at least 2025, as a result of the American Rescue Plan and Inflation Reduction Act).
+Contributing to your HSA reduces your ACA-specific modified adjusted gross income, which is important to keep in mind if you’re buying your own coverage in the health insurance Marketplace/exchange.
+The higher your ACA-specific MAGI, the smaller your premium subsidy will be (normally, there’s an income cap for subsidy eligibility, equal to 400% of the poverty level; that’s been eliminated through 2025, as a result of the American Rescue Plan and Inflation Reduction Act).
 You might find that an HSA contribution makes you eligible for a larger premium subsidy.
 Here’s more about how this works.

 2. Paying medical expenses with pre-tax dollars